sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 "*Good.*" She grabbed you by the scruff of your shirt and shoved you in front of her.
 "Now.
 Take me to Alphys.
 No funny business."

 You sighed.
 "Lucky for you, I'm not funny," you quipped as you led her further into the labs.

+You both walked til you came to the second door on your right.
+You knocked twice, calling out, "Hey sorry to bother, we um... have someone here?"

+"DAMN RIGHT YA DO!"
+The monster behind you yelled, startling you as she pushed you aside and swung the door open.
+"I'M HERE TO SAVE YOU, ALPHY!"

+Alphys flinched back and fumbled the screwdriver she was using to reattach Mettaton's rear panel.
+"U-uhm... 'save me', Undyne?"

+"The mind control THEY," she pointed at you, "put you under!
+How else would they get you to hide them away?!"

+"Okay where the fuck is this mind control claim coming from," you grumbled as you appeared in the doorway, eyeing the fish monster - Undyne - warily.
+"If they can *actually* do that here, I'm sorry to hear that, but where I come from they absolutely fucking cannot."